micro-os-plus/micro-os-plus-iii/README.md

-Note: The next edition of the project (IVe) is currently work in progress, with the monolithic repository to be split into multiple separate source libraries.
+Note: The next edition of the project (IVe) is currently work in progress, with the monolithic repository to be split into multiple separate source code libraries.

 ### Build & integration info

 The project is written in C/C++ and it is expected to be used in C and C++ projects.

-The source code was compiled with GCC 11/12, clang 12/13/14/15 arm-none-eabi-gcc 12, and should be warning free.
+The source code was compiled with GCC 11/12, clang 12/13/14/15, arm-none-eabi-gcc 12, and should be warning free.

 To ease the integration of this package into user projects, there